 - Create an overview section, instructing readers on how to read the document.

-- Be generous with heading and subheadings, which make it easy to see the logical structure of ideas and information.
+- Be generous with headings and subheadings, which make it easy to see the logical structure of ideas and information.

 Risk #2: The Non-Expert Won’t be Able to Understand the Advice

-Have you heard the story about the leader who signed off on a design document and then rejected the product once it was built, exactly to specification?
-I have, unfortunately, heard this tale told more than once.
+Have you heard the story about the leader who signed off on a design document and then rejected the product or program once it was built, exactly to specification?
+I have, unfortunately, heard variations of this tale in both private- and public-sector contexts.
 No one likes to look foolish, and some leaders would rather approve something they don’t understand than lose face by asking for clarification.

 To avoid the risk of this kind of false sign-off, here are some writing moves you can make: